LIME’S

 • SCOPE 3

-All other emissions including manufacturing, logistics, services, business travel, and employee commutes.
+All other emissions including manufacturing, transportation & logistics, services, business travel, and employee commutes.

 Scope 3